top of page

 Jinshanling Great Wall, Hebei, 1998 - Michael Yamashita

-Our story begins several years following the opening of China when Michael Yamashita, a third-generation Japanese American from New Jersey, graduated from Wesleyan College in 1971.
-Hoping to learn more about his roots, he immediately departed on a trip to Japan that lasted for four years.
+Only a few years earlier, Michael Yamashita, a third-generation Japanese American from New Jersey, graduated from Wesleyan College in 1971.
+Hoping to search out his roots, he immediately departed on a trip to Japan after graduation, that eventually stretched to four years across Asia: traveling, exploring, and photographing.

 “I became a photographer because I was snapping pictures and sending them back home to family and friends, to show people what I was doing,” Yamashita said, recalling his beginnings as an amateur photographer.
-Enthralled by photography and travel, his early projects took him across Japan and Singapore, before joining the National Geographic Magazine in 1979, which took him on his first trip to China in 1982—and his first stop, the Great Wall of China.
+Quickly becoming enthralled by photography and travel, his early projects took him across Japan and Singapore, before he joined the National Geographic Magazine in 1979, which took him on his first trip to China in 1982: and his first stop, the Great Wall of China.

 Photo credit: Alex Westcott/TODAY